Gallic Wars: 55 BC: Crossing the Rhine and the English Channel

-54 BC: Invading Britain, unrest in Gaul
+54 BC: Victory over the Britons

 Caesar's approach towards Britain in 54 BC was far more comprehensive and successful than his initial expedition.
 New ships had been built over the winter, and Caesar now took five legions and 2,000 cavalry.
 He left the rest of his army in Gaul to keep order.
 Gilliver notes that Caesar took with him a good number of Gallic chiefs whom he considered untrustworthy so he could keep an eye on them, a further sign that he had not comprehensively conquered Gaul.
 A series of revolts there late in the year were proof of continued Gallic instability.

 Caesar landed without resistance and immediately went to find the Britonic army.
 The Britons used guerilla tactics to avoid a direct confrontation.
-This allowed them to gather a formidable army under Cassivellaunus, king of the Catuvellauni.
+That allowed them to gather a formidable army under Cassivellaunus, king of the Catuvellauni.
 The Britonic army had superior mobility due to its cavalry and chariots, which easily allowed them to evade and harass the Romans.
 The Britons attacked a foraging party, hoping to pick off the isolated group, but the party fought back fiercely and thoroughly defeated the Britons.
 They mostly gave up resistance at this point, and a great many tribes surrendered and offered tribute.
 The Romans assaulted Cassivellaunus' stronghold (likely modern day Wheathampstead), and he surrendered.
 Caesar extracted payment of grain, slaves, and an annual tribute to Rome.
 However, Britain was not particularly rich at the time; Marcus Cicero summed up Roman sentiment by saying, "It's also been established that there isn't a scrap of silver in the island and no hope of booty except for slavesand I don't suppose you're expecting them to know much about literature or music!"
 Regardless, this second trip to Britain was a true invasion, and Caesar achieved his goals.
 He had beaten the Britons and extracted tribute; they were now effectively Roman subjects.
 Caesar was lenient towards the tribes as he needed to leave before the stormy season set in, which would make crossing the channel impossible.